 60 Second Lemon Law Assessment™

 Dealing with a brand-new car that spends more time in the shop than on the road is a special kind of frustration.
 Fortunately, that’s exactly why the Florida Lemon Law exists.
-Think of it as a consumer protection law designed to help people who buy or lease new vehicles that turn out to have significant, unfixable defects.
+Officially known as the Motor Vehicle Warranty Enforcement Act (F.S.
+Chapter 681), it’s a consumer protection law designed to help people who buy or lease new vehicles that turn out to have significant, unfixable defects.

 The law officially refers to these issues as “nonconformities,” which is just a legal way of saying the problem substantially impairs the vehicle’s use, value, or safety.
 If the manufacturer or dealer can’t fix a serious warranty issue after a reasonable number of attempts, the law provides a path for you to get a replacement vehicle or a full refund.
 It ensures you don’t get stuck with a defective car and the financial burden that comes with it.
 The entire process is meant to hold manufacturers accountable for the quality of their products.